ItsDrike/itsdrike.com/content/posts/git-credentials.md

 #### Add public key to your hosting provider's account

-Now that you've create a public and private SSH key pair, you will need to let your git hosting provider know about it.
+Now that you've created a public and private SSH key pair, you will need to let your git hosting provider know about it.
 It is important that you only give the public key (file with `.pub` extension) to your provider, and not your private key.